 Covenant Kids Congo powered by World Vision is making a powerful difference.

-About 1,700 children are currently waiting to be sponsored through Covenant Kids Congo.
+Children are currently waiting to be sponsored through Covenant Kids Congo.